Cast your mind back a few weeks. It’s the weekend before Christmas and payday has come a whole lot earlier than usual.

 Work out exactly how much goes out and at when each month.
 If you still have some bills to come out towards the end of January, make sure you set aside some cash for those.
 You can also speak to your providers to see if you can bring forward payment dates in the future, so they’re more in line with your pay date.

 It could also be a good idea to set up a second bank account which you use to pay bills and transfer the full amount for them from your wages after payday.
-Certain bank accounts, like the and the app Squirrel, will set aside the cash for you and transfer it back just before the bills are due.
+Some bank accounts will set aside the cash for you and transfer it back just before the bills are due.

 Doing this should give you an idea of how much money you have for essential purchases and payments like bills and food.
 You can then work out how much you have remaining for other spending during the month..
 If you map your money out beforehand, it should (in theory) make it less easy for you to overspend on the wrong things.